cardo-org/Rembus.jl/README.md

 ## Basic Concepts

 The scope of Rembus is to facilitate communication between distributed applications.

-Each application instrumented by Rembus is called a *Component*.
+An application instrumented by Rembus uses the concept of `Component` to abstract the two communication patterns:

-A `Component` can communicate with other components using two main communication
-patterns:

 * Remote Procedure Call (RPC): a client component invokes a function on a server component and waits for the result.